Email: Elisabeth dot Herrmann at warwick dot ac dot uk

 Tel: +44 (0)24 765 24467

 Elisabeth Herrmann is Professor of German Studies from the 18th to the 21st century.
 Born and raised in the Black Forest, she started her academic education at the University of Freiburg where she received her Magister Artium in Modern German literature and Scandinavian Studies.
 She completed her PhD in German with a thesis on the The Motif of Death in Goethe’s ‘Novel Elective Affinities’ and wrote her habilitation and second book on literary and cultural Grenzgänger, border-crossers.
 She moved to Canada in 2006 when she was offered a Visiting Professorship at the University of Alberta, for which she received a six-year scholarship from the German Academic Exchange Service (DAAD) in order to promote German Studies in North America.
 In 2014 she accepted a position at Stockholm University as senior lecturer in German and was promoted to full Professor in 2015.
-Since 2017 she has been a member of the Swedish National Research Programme World Literatures: Cosmopolitan and Vernacular Dynamics.
+Since 2017 she has been an affiliated member of the Swedish National Research Programme World Literatures: Cosmopolitan and Vernacular Dynamics.
 The international aspect of Professor Herrmann’s academic career has had a strong impact both on the areas of specialization and on the methodological approach of her research, in which she critically engages in literary, cultural, transnational, comparative and interdisciplinary studies.
 She joined the School of Modern Languages and Cultures as Chair of German Studies in January 2018.

 - From the Enlightenment to the age of Goethe and Weimar Classicism